tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

 # Shell Script
 `capture_analyze.sh` is a simple Linux Bash shell script that is provided with this project.
 It provides two functions:
 * Performs an HTTP GET request to the camera to take a picture of the gas meter, and then it waits a second.
+Note: This uses `curl` so make sure you have it installed.
+For Ubuntu systems use: `sudo apt install curl`.
 * Runs the Gas Meter Analyzer.
 It assumes the `gasmeter_analyzer` is in a Python3 virtual environment in a particular directory.
 It can also pass in as an argument to gasmeter_analyaer.py the directory location of where the config.yaml file is located.
 A sample is provided.
 You will need to tailor this script somewhat to fit your needs.